Toronto Chinatown - Impressions

 Chinatown Toronto - center at the intersection of Spadina and Dundas

-We start our walk at the intersection of Spadina and Dundas.
-There is a stop for the street cars.
-A sign on the facade of the Hsin Kuang Center announces the opening of the Golden Diamond restaurant.
-In addition, it says that all day Dim Sum is offered.
+We begin our walk at the intersection of Spadina and Dundas.
+There is a streetcar stop there.
+There is a sign on the facade of the Hsin Kuang Center announcing the opening of the Golden Diamond restaurant.
+It also says that dim sum is offered all day long.
 This is the delicious Chinese finger food.
-This can be brought to the table in bites by the waiter.
-Then you choose the dishes that suit you the most.
+You can have this brought to your table in bite-sized pieces by the waiter.
+Then you choose the dishes that appeal to you most.
 There is no fixed price.
-Instead, you pay for the amount of snacks you have eaten.
+Instead, you pay for the amount of snacks you have consumed.
 There is also tea.
 Foo Hung recommends drinking this too.
 Dim sum is very oily.
 The tea ensures that the food is well tolerated.

 Dim Sum at the Golden Diamond Chinese Restaurant in Toronto Chinatown